Managing Merchant ChargebacksDispute Management is a Three-Phase Process

 #3 | Use Internal Sources & Dispute Categories

 Your own records and customer service logs can be a goldmine of information.
-Additionally, when a chargeback is initiated, the issuing bank provides a reason code, which indicates the nature of the dispute.
-Understanding these codes is crucial for proper segmentation.
+If nothing else, the issuing bank provides a reason code for every chargeback filed, indicating the nature of the dispute.
+Understanding these codes is crucial, even when the code is not totally accurate.

 #4 | Leverage Issuer Decline Data